bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 5/Chapter_5_Part_4.md

     - Once he begins ranting like this, it will take Scimitar and the remaining guards 2 rounds to reach Area 33.
 - If the PCs have not figured out the Provost Lornan is an imposter, Garrow will wait for the reinforcements to appear before casting sanctuary on himself as a bonus action and drinking a potion of invisibility.

+#### The Throne Gate

+- This in-place dungeon device contains a potent magical charge.
+- Anyone seated upon the giant-sized throne gains an unhindered view of the heavens, despite cloud cover, lighting conditions, or obscuring webs.
+  - Indeed, it appears as if the night sky has descended to surround the Throne Gate—or the Throne Gate has ascended into the sky.
+  - Concentrating makes a star come into focus and seem to move closer.
+- The throne, obviously, is an incredible boon to mages interested in the stars, though it can't be removed.
+- The iron disk upon which the throne sits is inscribed with over one thousand names, written in the language of the ancient giants
+  - They are not encrypted - these runes can be translated with a simple comprehend languages or similar contrivance.
+  - These are the names of stars (at least, the names the giants gave to them).
+- Anyone sitting upon the throne can utters the name of any of the inscribed stars.
+  - Upon doing so a point in space above the disk begins to glow a twinkling white.
+  - Up to six stars light up at any one time, with the stars going dark as a queue.
+  - The lights dim after 10 minutes, but naming them again reignites the glow.
+- The only combination still working uses the names of the stars from areas (13) and (16).
+  - When the names are spoken aloud (the order doesn't matter), a portal to the vault level (area (40)) opens.
+  - The names are: Scorpion's Tail, River's End, Garyx's Eye, Monkey's Paw, Unicorn's Hoof, and Io's Twinkle.
+  - Anyone on the wide throne is instantly teleported to area 40.
+  - While the stars stay bright for 10 minutes, any creature climbing onto the throne is teleported to area 40.
+  - If the portal lapses, it can be opened again by speaking the proper combination of star names.

 ### (34) Arkaban's Chambers

 - This is Arkaban's chamber.